Tools for Existing Customer

 Am I able to compromise arrears that are owed directly to the custodial parent/party?

-No. Only state debt is available for a compromise; any balances owed to the custodial party must be paid in full prior to applying for the COAP.
+No. Only state debt is available for a compromise; any balances owed to the custodial party must be paid in full prior to applying for the Debt Reduction Program.

 If I am able to compromise my state arrears, will I still owe child